Skip Menu

 Consult the operator's manual for the correct starting procedures.
 Remember the following general tips:

-• On typical systems (Figure 3), before the engine will start, these conditions must be satisfied: (a) the ignition key must be "ON," (b) the transmission must be in neutral, the clutch pedal depressed, or both, (c) the PTO or mower must be disengaged, and (d) the operator must be properly seated.
+• On typical systems (Figure 3), before the engine will start, these conditions must be satisfied: (a) the ignition key must be “ON,” (b) the transmission must be in neutral, the clutch pedal depressed, or both, (c) the power-take-off (PTO) or mower must be disengaged, and (d) the operator must be properly seated.

 • Do not operate an electric starter for more than 30 seconds at a time because of heat build-up in the starter motor.
 If the engine will not start, turn the key to "OFF" and wait for a minute or two before trying again.